radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 ## Non Indexed Attributes

 If the Indexed Attributes list is empty, all attributes (except binary ones and the description attribute) are indexed by default.
 Also, the following “internal” ones are not indexed either: “pwdLastLogonTime”, "creatorsName", "createTimestamp", "modifiersName", "modifyTimestamp", "cacheCreatorsName", "cacheCreateTimestamp", "cacheModifiersName", "cacheModifyTimestamp", "uuid", "vdsSyncState", "vdsSyncHist", "ds-sync-generation-id", "ds-sync-state", "ds-sync-hist", "vdsSyncCursor", "entryUUID", "userpassword”.
-Any additional attributes that you do not want indexed should be added to the Non Indexed Attributes list on the Properties tab for the selected RadiantOne Universal Directory store.
+Any additional attributes that you do not want indexed should be added to the Non Indexed Attributes list on the Properties tab for the selected RadiantOne Directory store.
 This parameter is an alternative to listing all the attributes you want to index in the Indexed Attributes parameter.

 If you change the non indexed attributes, you must re-build the index.
 You can do this from the Properties tab by clicking **Re-build Index**.

 >[!warning]
->If possible, add attributes that must be modified frequently to the non-indexed attribute list to improve update performance of RadiantOne Universal Directory.
+>If possible, add attributes that must be modified frequently to the non-indexed attribute list to improve update performance of RadiantOne Directory.
 Attributes that don’t need to be used in searches are good candidates for the non-indexed attribute list.
 Limit the number of configured non-indexed attributes to further improve update performance.

 ## Sorted Attributes

-Defined on the Properties Tab for the selected RadiantOne Universal Directory store, this is a comma-separated list of attributes to be used in association with Virtual List Views (VLV) or sort control configured for RadiantOne.
+Defined on the Properties Tab for the selected RadiantOne Directory, this is a comma-separated list of attributes to be used in association with Virtual List Views (VLV) or sort control configured for RadiantOne.
 These sorted indexes are managed internally in the store and kept optimized for sorting.
-They are required if you need to sort the search result or to execute a VLV query on the RadiantOne Universal Directory store.
+They are required if you need to sort the search result or to execute a VLV query on the RadiantOne Directory.

 If you need to support VLV, the VLV/Sort control must be enabled in RadiantOne.
 For details on this control, please see the [RadiantOne System Administration Guide](/documentation/sys-admin-guide-rebuild/01-introduction).